 If your skin tends to be oily around your forehead, nose and chin, but dry across your cheeks, welcome to the combination skin club!
-What’s not so welcoming is our skin getting even more complex during the summer season.
+What’s not so welcoming is our skin gets even more complex during the summer season.

-Even though combination skin is one of the most common skin types, it’s solution is one of the trickiest.
+Even though combination skin is one of the most common skin types, its solution is one of the trickiest.
 It’s hard to find a moisturising or mattifying product that won’t aggravate one area of the face or another.

 While there are a ton of skincare with specific labellings for specific skin problems, like- cleansers for acne-prone skin, face masks for dry skin, or tinted moisturisers for sensitive skin… it’s pretty rare or even non-existent to come across products labelled for combination skin!

 Since this is a combination skincare routine for the summer, we’ll stick to the basics and most necessary skincare that you need.
 We’ll go over those regimen steps, with guides on what ingredients you should look out for.

 In general, combination skin needs gentle skincare products, so as to not disrupt the dry, oily, and possibly blemish-prone areas.
 Products that don’t contain soap are a must, especially in your cleansers.

 If you’re unfamiliar with soap in skincare, look for sodium palmate in the ingredients.
 This is soap made with sodium hydroxide and palm oil.

 These ingredients are known to be irritants for compromised and sensitive skin.
 And for the most part, combination skin is just that so it’s best to avoid these ingredients altogether.

 What you should look out for in a cleanser is the ingredient AHA/BHA.
 These are powerful ingredients that cleanse well but are mild on the skin layers.

 How to cleanse combination skin during summer:

 It’s not mandatory to use one particular type of cleanser.
 Be it cream, gel, or micellar.
-What’s most helpful though is to steer clear from the irritant ingredients, and keep watch for the good ones.
+What’s most helpful though is to steer clear of the irritant ingredients, and keep watch for the good ones.

 An effective, balancing toner for combination skin would ideally be one with skin-repairing ingredients such as ceramides and fatty acids.
 The fatty acids are needed for moisture and hydrating qualities as toners can be drying, even for alcohol-free ones.

 How to use a toner on combination skin during summer:

 It’s the quickest, easiest way to hydrate, calm and even out oily skin in under five minutes, instead of applying several layers of skincare products.
 Using this technique helps balance your combination skin, especially on the onset of sebum overload during summer.

 3. Moisturiser and Sunscreen